PENTAGON – ‘LOVE Or TAKE’ EP review: a catchy if uninspired collection of tunes about springtime romance | NME

 The mini-album ends on a high-note with ‘Boy In Time’, a powerful and emotional solo farewell from Hui.
 Much like how Jinho left a bonus solo track for fans on ‘We:th’ when he enlisted into the military, Hui has put his heart and soul into this touching ballad that makes his temporary hiatus from the group all the more bittersweet.
 However, the song also draws notable attention to his songwriting skills and leaves fans wondering where PENTAGON will go with his absence in the foreseeable future.

-However, sonic successes ‘1+1’ and ‘Baby I Love You’ – the two songs which Hui did not partake in for ‘LOVE Or TAKE’ – seem to suggest that the group have already marked out a wide-open path for their future releases.
-It’s a road that many have taken before them (early SHINee comes to mind) but if R&B is in the cards for PENTAGON, then we’re all for it.
+But the sonic success of ‘1+1’ and ‘Baby I Love You’ – the two songs which Hui did not partake in for ‘LOVE Or TAKE’ – seem to suggest that the group have already marked out a wide-open path for their future releases.
+It’s a road that many have taken before them (early SHINee comes to mind) but if R&B is on the cards for PENTAGON, then we’re all for it.